The-Metal-Magicians/Autonomous/README.md

 Autonomous
 ==========

-The main autonomous program for team 6982.
+The main autonomous program looking for the IR beacon and knocking down the stick for team 6982.